-The Shareholders will be asked to pass an ordinary resolution at the Meeting to appoint Pannell Kerr Forster of Texas, P.C. ("PKF") as the independent auditors of the Company to hold office until the next annual meeting of the Shareholders, at a remuneration to be determined by the Board.
+The Shareholders will be asked to pass an ordinary resolution at the Meeting to re-appoint PKF as the independent auditors of the Company to hold office until the next annual meeting of the Shareholders, at a remuneration to be determined by the Board.
 PKF has acted as the independent auditors of the Company since February 21, 2017.